-You will continue to receive weekly updates through the Superintendent about school start-up.
-These weekly updates are designed to provide more details about programming, and the Parent Guidebook for School Re-Entry 2020-2021 will be revised as necessary to address questions arising from families.
+You will continue to receive weekly updates through the Superintendent about school start-up in August and early September.
+These weekly updates are designed to provide more details about programming, and the Guidebook will be revised as necessary to further address questions arising from families.
 Regular updates are posted on the Division’s website, our schools’ websites, and our official social media platforms (Facebook, Twitter, and Instagram).

 Staggered Entry and Delayed Start

-Sept.
-8, 2020: online education classes for K-9 students begin, which is a delayed start for these students
+- Sept.
+8, 2020: Online education classes for K-9 students began, which was a delayed start for these students.

-Aug.
-28 – Sept.
-4, 2020: principals will continue to confirm online registrations.
-Online teachers will work with Division staff to prepare for the start-up.
-Online teachers will contact parents/legal guardians to share details about school start-up (schedules, routines, and where and how to access materials).
+- Online teachers will contact parents to share details about school start-up (schedules, routines, where and how to access materials).

-Online students do not come to school until Sept.
-8 unless they are in high school.
+- Online students do not start school until Sept.
+8, unless they are in high school.

 - Pre-Kindergarten programs

-Aug.
-31 – Sept.
-4, 2020: Pre-Kindergarten Family Orientation Meetings – The teacher will contact the family to set up a time
+- 31 – Sept.
+4, 2020: Pre-Kindergarten Family Orientation Meetings – The teacher will contact the family to set up a time.

 All students will have an assigned door to use every time they enter and exit their school.
 When students arrive at school, they will: